 The Heart of Care Dimensions

 Volunteers are at the heart of Care Dimensions, supporting and enhancing our services and making a real difference in the lives of our patients and their families.
-Our volunteers work in almost every department—visiting with patients, assisting at the Kaplan Family Hospice House, working in the administration offices, making bereavement calls, taking Patrick our therapy dog to visit patients, and so much more.
+Our volunteers work in almost every department—visiting with patients, assisting at the Kaplan Family Hospice House or the Care Dimensions Hospice House, working in the administration offices, making bereavement calls, taking your therapy dog to visit patients, and so much more.
 We offer volunteering opportunities throughout the 90 communities in Eastern Massachusetts that we serve.

-In 2016, 424 volunteers donated more than 30,000 hours of service.
+In 2017, 459 volunteers donated nearly than 30,000 hours of service.
 Our volunteers are motivated by a desire to give something back, but soon find that the emotional and spiritual rewards they receive far outweigh the time and caring they contribute.

 What It Takes to Be a Volunteer